Alpilean Review: Are "Alpine Nutrients" a Scam?

 Alpilean pills contain six active ingredients: fucoxanthin, dika nut, moringa leaf, citrus bioflavonoids, ginger root and turmeric root.

-Moringa leaf extract was shown in a 2015 clinical trial to cause weight loss in mice, but again Alpilean does not use an extract but rather the raw botanical.
+Moringa leaf extract was shown in a 2015 clinical trial to cause weight loss in mice, but again Alpilean does not contain an extract, but rather the raw herb.

-Citrus bioflavonoids were shown in a clinical trial published in the Journal of Lipid Research to cause weight loss in mice when used at a dose of 0.3% to 3% of total caloric intake.
+Citrus bioflavonoids were shown in a clinical trial published in the Journal of Lipid Research to cause weight loss in mice, when consumed at a dose of 0.3% to 3% of total caloric intake.

-Ginger has been clinically shown to be effective for weight loss, as we documented in our review of another supplement containing this ingredient called Drink2Shrink.
+Ginger has been clinically shown to be effective for weight loss, as we documented in our review of another weight loss supplement called Drink2Shrink.

 Turmeric may be effective for weight loss because its active phytonutrient curcumin was shown in a 2019 meta-study to cause weight loss.

-Alpilean does contain some potentially effective ingredients, but we can’t say conclusively whether or not the supplement causes weight loss because the brand fails to publish the ingredient doses.
+Alpilean does contain some potentially effective ingredients, but we can’t say conclusively whether or not the supplement causes weight loss because the websites promoting it fail to clearly publish active ingredient doses at the time of updating this article.

-There are a number of health claims on the Alpilean website that we consider highly questionable from an ethical and scientific standpoint, and which we disagree with.
+There are a number of health claims on websites promoting Alpilean that we consider to be highly questionable from an ethical and scientific standpoint, and which we disagree with.

 Alpilean questionable health claim 1